 Technology is an integral part of the teaching and learning experience in the Rocky Point Union Free School District.
 The ever-increasing availability of online teaching and learning resources comes with inherent risks and concerns regarding student data, privacy and student work.
 We as a district have a responsibility to ensure that student's data and privacy is adequately protected while using any online digital resource for school work.
 The Rocky Point Union Free School District is providing the following information/resources for parents, teachers, and the community so that they can better understand what student data is, how student data is collected and used and the laws and practices that the district adheres to in order to protect student data and privacy.

-If you have any questions or concerns regarding data privacy and security, please contact Dr. Factor, Executive Director and Data Protection Officer (DPO): 631.849.7080
+If you have any questions or concerns regarding data privacy and security, please contact Mr. Reyes, Director of Technology and Data Protection Officer (DPO): 631.849.7081

 Parent and Staff Information

 The Rocky Point Union Free School District oversees a wide range of information about students.
 The district manages personally identifiable information (PII) about students in accordance with the federal laws known as FERPA and COPPA.
 More information regarding federal and state laws, district policies and guidelines that address technology use and student data privacy are listed below.

 Applicable Federal and State Laws that Impact Technology Use and Student Privacy